-for any bin $B$ and arm $k$.
-Note that the confidence bound $U_{k}(\tau, B;\mathcal{D})$ (cf.~(\ref{eq:UCB})) is composed of two terms.
-The first term represents the standard deviation of the reward estimator due to the finite samples, while the second term stands for the bias term as we try to approximate the reward function by its conditional expectation over bin $B$.
-Roughly speaking, the value of $ \tau^\star_k(B;\mathcal{D}) $ is chosen to ensure that after arm $k$ has been pulled $\tau^\star_k(B;\mathcal{D})$ times in bin $B$, the standard deviation and bias of the corresponding estimator is balanced.
-In particular, suppose that the conditional average reward of arm $k$ over bin $B$ is small.
-Then Procedure~\ref{alg:EA-TL} run on bin $B$ can identify and eliminate it by the end of $\tau_{k}^{\star}(B;\mathcal{D})$ rounds with high probability.
+where we recall the definition of $U_{k}(\tau,B;\mathcal{D})$ in \eqref{eq:UCB}.
+Note that the confidence bound $U_{k}(\tau, B;\mathcal{D})$ is composed of two terms.
+The first term represents the standard deviation of the reward function estimator owing to finite samples, while the second component stands for the bias term, as we attempt to approximate the reward function using its conditional expectation over bin $B$.
+Roughly speaking, the value of $\tau^\star_k(B;\mathcal{D})$ is chosen to ensure that, after arm $k$ has been pulled $\tau^\star_k(B;\mathcal{D})$ times in bin $B$, the standard deviation and bias of its reward function estimator is balanced.
+In particular, if the conditional mean reward of arm $k$ over bin $B$ is low, Procedure~\ref{alg:EA-TL} executed in bin $B$ can identify and eliminate it by the end of $\tau_{k}^{\star}(B;\mathcal{D})$ rounds with high probability.
 Combined with the smoothness assumption, this procedure guarantees that the eliminated arms are uniformly suboptimal over bin $B$ and that none of the remaining arms dominates the others.
-Therefore, if multiple arms remain active in $B$ after each arm $k$ has been pulled $\tau_{k}^{\star}(B;\mathcal{D})$ times, one knows that the reward functions of the remaining arms are close to each other locally, and hence needs to estimate them more carefully.
-Consequently, we split the node $B$ in the partition tree and replace $B$ with its children $\mathsf{child}(B)$ in the partition $\mathcal{L}$.
-Moreover, the set of the active arms in $B$ is passed to each child $B'\in \mathsf{child}(B)$.
-We repeat this partition process until the depth of the partition tree reaches a prescribed maximum depth $l^{\star}$, given by
+Therefore, if multiple arms remain active in bin $B$ after each arm $k$ has been pulled $\tau_{k}^{\star}(B;\mathcal{D})$ times, one knows that the reward functions of the remaining arms are locally close to each other, and hence need more refined estimation.
+Consequently, we split the node $B$ by replacing $B$ with its children $\mathsf{child}(B)$ in the partition tree, and the set of the active arms in node $B$ is passed on to each $B'\in \mathsf{child}(B)$.
+An illustration of Algorithm~\ref{alg:UCB-TL} can be found in Figure~\ref{fig:alg}.

-for some constant $c^{\star}$ that depends on $C_{\beta}, c_{\gamma}, \underline{q}$ and $K$; with the exact value given in Section~\ref{sec:Proof-of-Upper-Bound}.
-When the partition tree terminates partitioning, it essentially means that the local gap between different reward functions is sufficiently small and one cannot hope to further distinguish the optimal arm given the time length horizon.
-Therefore, one just selects the arm with the largest empirical mean reward.
-We note that there exists a bias-variance trade-off in the choice of the maximum depth of the partition tree.
-Given the smoothness assumption, spanning a deeper partition tree can reduce the estimation bias in the leaf nodes due to the small side-lengths.
-However, the average sample size per bin decreases as we grow the partition tree, and the resulting large variances hinder the identification of the optimal arm.
-The chosen depth $l^{\star}$ balances such trader-off and thus leads to the minimax optimal rate of convergence for the regret.